 Vitamin E is an important fat-soluble compound with antioxidative properties that may play a role in promoting healthy skin and better vision.
 Though many folks who keep a well-balanced diet will consume enough Vitamin E on a daily basis, some may benefit from taking additional amounts.
 There are a host of Vitamin E supplements on the market, so here are what we thought were the distinguishing features to be aware of.

 Type of Supplement

 Vitamin E comes in a few different forms — typically capsules, oils, or powders.
-Depending on how you intend to use it, each has different strengths or weaknesses.
-While swallowing a capsule may be the quickest option for some folks, adding some powder to a smoothie may be more palatable for others.
+Depending on how you intend to use it, each has different strengths and weaknesses.
+While swallowing a capsule may be the quickest option for some, adding some powder to a smoothie may be more palatable for others.
 If you’re only looking for the topical benefits of Vitamin E, a tincture may be all you need.

-When shopping for any supplement, it’s important to know what you’re putting inside your body.
-Take a look at the labeling to insure there are no surprise ingredients hidden in there.
-Some companies will use sweeteners or coloring in an attempt to make their vitamins more appealing, but that may not be necessary.
+When shopping for any supplement, it’s important to know what you’re putting into your body.
+Take a look at the labeling to ensure there are no surprise ingredients that you weren’t expecting.
+Some companies use sweeteners or colorings in an attempt to make their vitamins more appealing, but those things may not be necessary to fulfill your needs.

 - Office of Dietary Supplements – Vitamin E. Nih.gov. https://ods.od.nih.gov/factsheets/VitaminE-HealthProfessional/.
 Published 2017.